Help Establish the Simanjiro Savory Hub!

 The drought was bad, so we installed a borehole with a solar pump so the cows didn’t die.
 His team there started selling water to their Maasai neighbours.

 Sululu began encouraging his Maasai people to get some land in Simanjiro and move there as it is ideally located in and near ancestral lands.
+Many Maasai have now moved to the area.

 Savory Institute's mission is to regenerate the world's grasslands.
 Their vision is in complete alignment with Terrawatu's: indigenous know-how integrated with cutting-edge science, working with both ways of knowing to create a resilient future.

-Ole Sululu and his apprentice Edward travelled to Kenya in May 2024 to visit the Savory Hub there in the Maasai Mara.
+Ole Sululu and his apprentice Edward Richard travelled to Kenya in May 2024 to visit the Savory Hub there in the Maasai Mara.

 They were so impressed with what they learned they implemented practices immediately back in Simanjiro.

 Maasais from around the region will come and learn how to continue their pastoral lifestyle, scientifically-enhanced to create healthier livestock, farmland, grasslands, and communities.
+This work will not only transform the land in the region and help reverse desertification, it will have a big, positive impact on Mother Earth.